 CarlCarl Thor

 A life-long musician since beginning to plunk out familiar tunes on the piano at the age of 3 or 4, Carl Thor took up the hammered dulcimer in 1990 and began performing in 1993.
-Although piano and dulcimer are his main instruments, he also plays autoharp, mountain dulcimer, mandolin, guitar, and hand percussion, and produces electronic music.
+Piano and dulcimer are his main instruments, but he also sings, produces electronic music and plays mandolin and hand percussion.
 He played euphonium (baritone horn) through his school years, including 3 years with the University of Illinois bands.
-Since 2001, he has pursued music full time, and has studied music theory and music technology at Clark College and Portland Community College (PCC), while working as a performer, teacher, composer/arranger, and sound engineer.
+Since 2001, he has pursued music full time, and has studied music theory and music technology at Clark College and Portland Community College (PCC), while working as a performer, teacher, composer/arranger, promoter, and sound engineer.

 Musician

-A founding member of the Vancouver Celtic and folk group Talisman and Portland contra dance band Hands4, Carl also plays in Cascade Crossing, the Portland Megaband, in other groupings for folk dancing, and as a soloist.
-He has provided hammered dulcimer accompaniment for the Aurora Chorus, the Portland Lesbian Choir, the Vancouver School of Arts and Academics, the Oregon Repertory Singers Youth Chamber Choir, and the Southminster Presbyterian Church choir.
+Adept with piano, hammered dulcimer, vocals, and mandolin, Carl is a founding member of dulcimer/harp duo Celtinalia, the Celtic and folk group Talisman, and contra dance bands Hands4, Bandwidth, and Cascade Crossing.
+He also performs occasionally as a soloist, is a 20+ year veteran of the Portland Megaband, has led many open contra dance bands, and plays regularly for English country dancing and Scandinavian dancing in Portland.
+He has provided hammered dulcimer accompaniment for the Portland Symphonic Choir, the Vancouver Master Chorale, the Aurora Chorus, the Portland Lesbian Choir, the Vancouver School of Arts and Academics, the Oregon Repertory Singers Youth Chamber Choir, and church choirs.

 Composer & Songwriter

-Carl is recognized throughout the Pacific Northwest as a knowledgable, patient and inspiring teacher, and over the last twelve years has taught dulcimer in workshops at the Chatter Creek dulcimer festival, the Spring Fling Rendezvous, and the Prairie Dulcimer Club in Kansas City.
-He teaches private lessons at Artichoke Music in Portland, and group piano in the PCC Community Education program.
+Carl is recognized throughout the Pacific Northwest as a knowledgable, patient and inspiring teacher, and over the last 20+ years has taught dulcimer in workshops at the Chatter Creek dulcimer festival, the Spring Fling Rendezvous and, prior to moving to the Pacific Northwest, the Prairie Dulcimer Club in Kansas City.
+He teaches hammered dulcimer and piano in private lessons and workshops at Artichoke Music in Portland (currently all teaching is online through Zoom).
 In addition to two years of course work in music theory at Clark College in Vancouver, he has studied dulcimer with Steve Schneider, Linda Lowe Thompson, and Ken Kolodner, and brings a lifetime of musical experience with piano, bands and choirs to his playing and teaching.
 Carl can help you to get started, or to improve your skills if you already play.
-His goal as a music teacher is to help the student to create real music quickly, and to foster an understanding of music theory along with the ability to play the instrument.
-Among his many projects, he is currently working on a hammered dulcimer instruction book based on materials he has developed for his own students.
+His goals as a music teacher are to help the student to have fun and begin creating real music quickly, and to foster an understanding of music theory along the way.

 Sound Engineer

-Carl has several years experience providing sound reinforcement for acoustic musicians.
-In addition to running sound for his own performing groups, he provides reliable and listenable live sound engineering services for contra dances and English Country dances, wedding receptions, concerts and other live music situations.
-He has acted as producer for all of Talisman's recordings and has recorded and produced song demos and band demos in his studio.
-In 2006, he engineered a CD project for the Michael Servetus Unitarian Universalist Fellowship, and he is currently involved in mixing for a new CD by Portland band, the Bull Dozers.
+Carl has over 25 years experience providing sound reinforcement for acoustic musicians.
+In addition to running sound for his own performing groups, he provides reliable and listenable live sound reinforcement for contra dances and English Country dances, wedding receptions, concerts and other live music situations.
+He has acted as producer for all of Talisman's recordings and has recorded and produced song demos, band demos, and his own audio and video projects.
+In 2006, he engineered a CD for the Michael Servetus Unitarian Universalist Fellowship, has done mixing for a CD project by Portland band, the Bull Dozers., and he always has several studio projects in the works.
+Once in a while he even finishes one of them!

 Promoter

-In addition to handling promotion, booking, and management for Talisman since its inception in 1994, Carl was the promoter and organizer for Music at the Moon, a monthly acoustic music concert series that ran for two years (2004-2006) at August Moon in Vancouver, WA.
+In addition to handling promotion, booking, and management for Talisman since its inception in 1994, Carl has booked for Hands4, Cascade Crossing, Celtinalila, and his solo and duo performances.
+He was also an organizer, webmaster, and booker for the Contra in The Couve! monthly dance in Vancouver, until Covid brought that series to an end after just shy of a decade.
+He was the promoter for Music at the Moon, a monthly acoustic music concert series that ran for two years (2004-2006) at the former August Moon in Vancouver.

 TOP